 When Does a Bail Review Happen and How Does It Work?

 The bail review hearing can happen as soon as the day after your arraignment in district court.
-Most courts in Massachusetts hold these hearings by video - the defendant is on video in jail, while the defense attorney, prosecutor, and judge are in the courtroom.
+Most courts hold these hearings by video – the defendant is on video in jail, while the defense attorney, prosecutor, and judge are in the courtroom.
 Bail review in Massachusetts is typically conducted a day or two after the request.

 What Does the Superior Court Consider?